Coronavirus and the flu: What's similar, what's different

 He explained: “We have vaccines and therapeutics for seasonal flu, but at the moment there is no vaccine and no specific treatment for COVID-19.”

-Nevertheless, 80% of people who come down with an infection will have a mild or moderate illness, with the remainder more severe.
+Nevertheless, 80% of people who come down with an infection of coronavirus will have a mild or moderate illness, with the remainder more severe.

 The initial symptoms — cough and fever — are similar to those of the flu and thus a test is required to identify the virus.
 Other symptoms include aches, fatigue and sometimes diarrhea and vomiting.
 Neither is treatable by antibiotics.